 What return should I aim for on my property development?

-Unless you are a budget home builder, the general rule of thumb as a property developer is that you should always aim for a 17% return on your total development cost.
+The general rule of thumb as a property developer is that you should aim for a minimum of 15% return on your total development cost.
 With proper property investment strategies, you can reach this target.
-Aiming for 17% will translate to a more significant return on your invested capital.
+Aiming for 15% will translate to a more significant return on your invested capital.

 Sticking with the 15% rule will allow you to be effective, disciplined, goal-oriented, and stick with the best property investment strategies.
 Most importantly, it will prevent you from making bad investments by allowing you to walk away when you feel the risks are too high.